Gilad Erdan: Permanent Representative to the UN

 On 8 December 2023, Erdan thanked the United States for vetoing a UN Security Council resolution calling for an immediate humanitarian ceasefire in the Gaza Strip.
 He also thanked US president Joe Biden for "standing steadfastly" with Israel.

-In December 2023, Erdan accused American investor and philanthropist George Soros of supporting pro-Palestinian organizations "that seek the destruction of the State of Israel as a Jewish state".
+In December 2023, Erdan accused Hungarian–American investor and philanthropist George Soros of supporting pro-Palestinian organizations "that seek the destruction of the State of Israel as a Jewish state".

-On May 10, 2024, the UN General Assembly voted to advance Palestinian membership in the UN.
-According to Erdan, that was a disregard for the UN charter.
-Before the vote he illustrated this by running a copy of the UN charter through a paper shredder while giving a speech for the UN General Assembly, referring to the Holocaust, World War II, and Hitler.
-Yet the General Assembly voted overwhelmingly in favor of asking the Security Council to accept Palestine as a full member.
+On 10 May 2024, the UN General Assembly voted to advance Palestinian membership in the UN.
+Erdan, in a speech before the General Assembly, in which he invoked the Holocaust, World War II, and Adolf Hitler, and fed a mock copy of the U.N. charter into a small paper shredder to illustrate what he described as the General Assembly's "disregard" for the document.
+The General Assembly voted overwhelmingly in favor of asking the Security Council to accept Palestine as a full member.

-On June 8, 2024, the UN placed Israel on a blacklist for "parties engaging in violations against children".
-Erdan leaked Spokesman Stéphane Dujarric's video message notifiying him of the decision, which he decried as "simply outrageous and wrong".
-Erdan stated that "[Israel's] army is the most moral in the world" and accused Secretary-General António Guterres of being a terrorist ally with a hatred against Israel.
+On 8 June 2024, the UN placed both Israel and Hamas on a list of "warring parties committing grave violations against children in armed conflict" colloquially known as the "list of shame".
+Erdan leaked UN spokesperson Stéphane Dujarric's phone call notifying him of the decision, which he decried as "simply outrageous and wrong".
+Dujarric told The New York Times that the leak of the message was "shocking and unacceptable and something I've never seen in my 25 years serving this organization."
+Erdan stated that the Israeli "is the most moral in the world," and that "the only one being blacklisted is the Secretary-General who incentivizes and encourages terrorism and is motivated by hatred towards Israel."

-In August 2024, Erdan was replaced as UN Ambassador by his predecessor Danny Danon.
+In August 2024, Erdan was replaced as UN ambassador by his predecessor Danny Danon.